 De Lisle runs a graduated detention and sanction system.
 Students are expected to learn from their mistakes and to change their behaviour.
-Failure to do so will result in stricter sanctions.
+Failure to complete a Senior Leadership Team afterschool detention (1.5 hours) will lead to graduated sanctions such as time in the BIU, hostings (a day or days at a partner school) or a suspension at the discretion of the Headteacher.
 All students who have been issued with a detention are informed of the type of detention, time, location and consequences of failing to complete it successfully.

-All detentions must be logged on Arbor and will equate to a negative point for the student.
+All detentions will be logged on Arbor and will equate to a negative point for the student.